Bad Religion: Style and influences

-Bad Religion has been described as punk rock, skate punk, melodic hardcore, and hardcore punk.
+Bad Religion has been described as melodic hardcore, punk rock, skate punk, and hardcore punk.
 The band's major influences stemmed from late 1970s punk acts like the Ramones, the Germs, the Sex Pistols, and the Clash, along with early 1980s American hardcore bands such as Black Flag, Minor Threat, and the Circle Jerks.
 Unlike many other hardcore bands of the era, they also acknowledged proto-punk bands like the New York Dolls, MC5, and the Stooges.
 Even more unusual for a band of the scene that spawned them, they were also informed by such new wavers as Elvis Costello, the Jam, and Nick Lowe, as well as authors like Jack Kerouac.
 The Beatles were also a huge influence on Bad Religion.
 The band had said that the Beatles were about the only band everyone in Bad Religion really liked.

 Reviewers have repeatedly cited an upbeat and positive tone to both the band's melody and lyrics, even when dealing with dark topics.

 Greg Graffin called his influences, "Pop-sounding rock tunes that were not necessarily commercial."
 Brett Gurewitz acknowledges attempting to emulate Germs singer Darby Crash early on in Bad Religion's lyrical style.
 "He wrote some intelligent stuff and didn't shy away from the vocabulary, which I thought was cool."
 In addition to their use of unusually sophisticated vocabulary for a punk band, Bad Religion is also known for their frequent use of vocal harmonies.
 They took their cues from the Adolescents in the way they used three-part harmonies.
 Bassist Jay Bentley said, "Seeing the Adolescents live, it was so brilliant.
 So, in a way, the Adolescents influenced us into saying we can do it too, because look, they're doing it."

+Legacy

-In turn, various bands cite Bad Religion as an influence, including AFI, ALL, Authority Zero, the Bouncing Souls, Death by Stereo, Kreator, Lagwagon, NOFX, the Offspring, Pennywise, Rise Against, and Miss Vincent.
+Various bands have cited Bad Religion as an influence, including Rise Against, AFI, Parkway Drive, NOFX, I Am the Avalanche, and Miss Vincent.
 Funeral for a Friend vocalist Matt Davies-Kreye has also mentioned Bad Religion as an influence, particularly with their Against the Grain album.